Bashir-ud-din Farooqi

 Mufti Bashir-ud-din Farooqi (also known as Mufti Bashiruddin Ahmad) (1934 – 12 February 2019) was an Indian Muslim scholar and jurist who served as Grand Mufti of Jammu and Kashmir from 1960 to 2012.

 Biography

 Farooqi was born in 1934 and acquired his primary education in Srinagar.
 He received an LLB and masters degree in Arabic from Aligarh Muslim University.
-In 1960, he succeeded his father Qayam u Din as the Grand Mufti of Jammu and Kashmir.
+In 1960, he succeeded his father, Sheikh-ul-Islam Mufti Mohammad Qawam-ud-Din as the grand mufti of Jammu and Kashmir.